Informa Australia is part of the Informa Connect Division of Informa PLC

 Extras Price

-Workshop A $495+GST
+Workshop $495+GST

-Early bird rate expires on 7 July 2025
+Early bird rate expires 7 July 2026

 *This event is co-located with the Healthcare Workplace Safety Conference.
 One pass gives delegates access to both events which are running concurrently.*